-“Hi, er, sorry to bother you, but are you Steven’s mother?”
+“Hi, er, sorry to bother you, but are you Stanley's mother?”

 The lady’s eyes narrowed into slits, her chin tilted upwards superciliously.
 “Yes.
 What’s it to you?”

 “Well,” I began, feeling my confidence falter slightly under this woman’s intimidating gaze.
-Jesus, this lady was acting as if my mere presence was ruining her life.
-“See, it’s not a big deal, really, but Steven pushed my kid, Lilia, over and now she’s crying.
-So maybe it would be nice if he could, erm, apologize?”
+Jesus, this lady was acting as if my mere presence were ruining her life.
+“See, it’s not a big deal, really, but Stanley pushed my kid, Lilia, over and now she’s crying.
+It would be nice if he could, erm, maybe apologize?”

-The lady paused, still glaring at me with such hostility I could feel my insides shrivelling up.
-Next to her, Steven had stopped fussing and was now also glowering at me.
+The lady paused, still glaring at me with such hostility I could feel my insides shriveling up.
+Next to her, Stanley had stopped fussing and was now also glowering at me.
 Well, weren’t these two just the jolly Sunshine Twins.

-“Excuse me,” Steve’s Mum said, “But are you telling me how to raise my child?”
+“Excuse me,” Stanley's Mum said, and I could see where his kid got the snottiness gene.
+“But are you telling me how to raise my child?”

-I backtracked, shaking my head hastily.
+I backpedaled, shaking my head hastily.
 “No, of course not, I’m just—“